response4life/ventilator-demand-prediction/README.md

 ### Viewing a plot of the data

-if you'd like to plot the data using matplotlib just run `python3 sir`
+if you'd like to plot the data using matplotlib just run `python3 app/sir`